 In addition to watching movies, area African Americans would gather in the Admore Theater to listen to plays, watch skits, and simply socialize.
 Being constructed after the Tulsa Massacre of 1920 that saw the destruction of that city's Back Wall Street, this building is historically significant as a symbol of the persistence and entrepreneurial spirit of Oklahoma's Black communities.

-The building served as a theater until 1944 until it was sold to Metropolitan African Methodist Church who completed minor construction.
-The structure that purposed as a theater is now a church called the Greater Love Vicory Temple (Church of God in Christ).
-On June 22, 1984, the building was listed on the National Register of Historic Places and can be found on their website.
-Today you can still visit the once known Admore Theater in Admore, Oklahoma where it still stands and purposes as an all-black church.
-The building represents the success of an African American establishment and reminds people of the important factors the building offered and the significant importance the monument stood for.
+The building served as a theater until 1944, a reflection of Ardmore's declining overall population and the movement of African Americans to larger cities.
+The building was sold to Metropolitan African Methodist Church who completed minor construction.
+The structure is now home to the Greater Love Vicory Temple (Church of God in Christ).
+On June 22, 1984, the building was listed on the National Register of Historic Places.

 Black Theater of Ardmore - Ardmore, OK - U.S. National Register of Historic Places on Waymarking.com.
 Accessed March 29, 2018. http://www.waymarking.com/waymarks/WMW0GF_Black_Theater_of_Ardmore_Ardmore_OK.

 "Black Heritage Sites."
 Google Books.
 Accessed March 29, 2018. https://books.google.com/books?id=Rk7NPRm_nB0C&pg=PA544&dq=black theater of ardmore&hl=en&sa=X&ved=0ahUKEwiH4rmYvJLaAhVQn-AKHas9CE0Q6AEIKTAA#v=onepage&q=black theater of ardmore&f=false.